Ugrammer/UniversalMer-v2.0/README.md

   coming soon

 # LICENSE
   !
-YOU may install and use an unlimited number of copies for personal and education use.
+YOU may install and use an unlimited number of copies for personal and education use.<br>
   !
-YOU may not sell, decompile, disassemble, reverse engineer or modify this program.
+YOU may not sell, decompile, disassemble, reverse engineer or modify this program.<br>

 # AUTHOR